-Many stair lifts have different size seats to accommodate different size users.
+Many stair lifts have different sized seats to accommodate users of different sizes.
 For an additional cost you can also choose to buy a power swivel seat.

-Make sure your stair lift has safety and obstruction sensors build into the seat, footrest, carriage and any other moving component.
+Make sure your stair lift has safety and obstruction sensors built into the seat, footrest, carriage and any other moving component.

-Some chairs come standard with a key switch and some you need to pay extra for.
+Some chairs come standard with a key switch and some cost extra.
 A key will allow you to lock the unit and prevent it from being used by others.

 Calls and send controls